El Shaddai: Shaddai related to wilderness or mountains

-The term "El Shaddai" may mean "god of the mountains", referring to the Mesopotamian divine mountain.
+The term El Shaddai may mean "god of the mountains", referring to the Mesopotamian divine mountain.
 This could also refer to the Israelite camp's stay at biblical Mount Sinai where God gave Moses the Ten Commandments.
-According to Stephen L. Harris, the term was "one of the patriarchal names for the Mesopotamian tribal god", presumably meaning of the tribe of Abram, although there seems to be no evidence for this outside the Bible.
+According to Stephen L. Harris, the term was "one of the patriarchal names for the Mesopotamian tribal god".
 In Exodus 6:3, El Shaddai is identified explicitly with the God of Abraham and with Yahweh.
-The term "El Shaddai" appears chiefly in Genesis.
+The term El Shaddai appears chiefly in Genesis, only with a fertility association.